-6. Details of each candidate's examination entry (including the candidate's choice of written papers or other exercises, as appropriate, and the proposed subject of the dissertation and subsequent corrections thereof), shall be submitted by the candidate to the Secretary of the Degree Committee concerned, and by the latter to the Registrary in accordance with the following timetable:
+- 6. The General Board, after considering a recommendation by the Degree Committee concerned, may grant, in circumstances approved and published by the General Board from time to time, an allowance of up to one term towards the minimum of three terms required to be kept under Regulation 10 of the regulations for Residence and Precincts of the University1 for full-time study leading to the M.Res.
+Degree.
+For every term so allowed the student shall pay the appropriate fee as prescribed in the regulations for University Composition Fees. - 7.
+Details of each candidate's examination entry (including the candidate's choice of written papers or other exercises, as appropriate, and the proposed subject of the dissertation and subsequent corrections thereof), shall be submitted by the candidate to the Secretary of the Degree Committee concerned, and by the latter to the Registrary in accordance with the following timetable:

-Entries to be submitted Details of written papers etc. Corrections Title of dissertation etc. By candidates to Secretaries of Degree Committees By end of Full Michaelmas Term By division of Lent Term By Secretaries of Degree Committees to the Registrary By end of Michaelmas Term By end of third week of Full Lent Term By end of Lent Term
+Entries to be Details of Title of submitted Corrections dissertation etc. written papers etc. By end of Full By division of By candidates to Secretaries of Degree Michaelmas Term Lent Term Committees By Secretaries of Degree By end of By end of third week By end of Lent Term Committees to the Michaelmas Term of Full Lent Term Registrary

-Lists of candidates for each examination shall be circulated by the Registrary to Colleges as follows:List of entries:By the end of the second week of Full Lent Term.Final list of entries:Not less than four weeks before the beginning of the examination concerned.
+Lists of candidates for each examination shall be circulated by the Registrary to Colleges as follows:

-Dissertation.
+List of entries: By the end of the second week of Full Lent Term.

+Final list of entries: Not less than four weeks before the beginning of the examination concerned.

+Dissertation

-7. Each candidate shall submit two copies of the dissertation in accordance with detailed arrangements approved by the General Board, so as to arrive by a date which shall be determined by the Degree Committee, and which shall not be later than the last day of August in the academic year of the course, provided that a candidate may be permitted to submit her or his dissertation at such later date as may be determined by the Degree Committee.
+- 8. Each candidate shall submit two copies of the dissertation in accordance with detailed arrangements approved by the General Board, so as to arrive by a date which shall be determined by the Degree Committee, and which shall not be later than the last day of August in the academic year of the course, provided that a candidate may be permitted to submit their dissertation at such later date as may be determined by the Degree Committee.
 In special circumstances the Degree Committee may allow a candidate to submit only one copy of the dissertation.
-The Examiners and the Degree Committee may take into consideration any work published by the candidate which is submitted with the dissertation.

-8. In submitting a dissertation a candidate shall state, generally in a preface and specifically in notes or in a bibliography, the sources from which information has been derived, the extent to which use has been made of the work of others, and the portions of the dissertation which are claimed as original.
+The Examiners and the Degree Committee may take into consideration any work published by the candidate which is submitted with the dissertation. - 9.
+In submitting a dissertation a candidate shall state, generally in a preface and specifically in notes or in a bibliography, the sources from which information has been derived, the extent to which use has been made of the work of others, and the portions of the dissertation which are claimed as original.
 A dissertation shall not be accepted if it is substantially the same as one that the candidate has submitted, or is concurrently submitting, for any other degree, diploma, or similar qualification at any university or similar institution, but a dissertation which the candidate has submitted or is concurrently submitting for some other purpose may be accepted.
 In submitting a dissertation the candidate shall declare for what purpose, if any, other than for the M.Res.
 Degree, the whole or part of it has already been or is concurrently being submitted.
-The dissertation, apart from quotations, shall be written in English.
+The dissertation, apart from quotations, shall be written in